Crypto Leverage Trading Explained

 Leverage crypto trading in is a way of using borrowed funds to trade cryptocurrencies with more capital than initially invested in the trading account.

-Trading crypto with leverage increases the buying power for the investor where he or she is able to multiply profits from 2 times up to several hundred times depending on the leverage ratio used.
+Trading crypto with leverage increases the buying power for the investor where he or she can multiply profits from 2 times up to several hundred times depending on the ratio used.

 What is leverage in crypto trading?